looker-open-source/block-bqml-k-means/README.md

 ### 3. Make Refinements of select Explores and Views from the Block
-Just like we used the bqml_k_means explore as a building block for the use case explore, we will adapt the Block's `input_data.view` and `model_name_suggestions.explore` and, if needed, adapt `k_means_training_data.view` and `k_means_predict.view` for the use case using LookML refinements syntax.
+Just like we used the bqml_k_means explore as a building block for the use case explore, we will adapt the Block's `input_data.view` and `model_name_suggestions.explore` and, if needed, adapt `k_means_training_data.view`, `k_means_detect_anomalies.view` and `k_means_predict.view` for the use case using LookML refinements syntax.
 To create a refinement you add a plus sign (+) in front of the name to indicate that it's a refinement of an existing view.
 All the parameters of the existing view will be used and select parameters can be modified (i.e., overwrite the original value).
 For detailed explanation of refinements, refer to the [LookML refinements](https://docs.looker.com/data-modeling/learning-lookml/refinements) documentation page.
-Within the use case folder, add a new `input_data.view`, a new `model_name_suggestions.explore` and optionally add new `k_means_predict.view` and `k_means_training_data.view` files.
+Within the use case folder, add a new `input_data.view`, a new `model_name_suggestions.explore` and optionally add new `k_means_predict.view`, `k_means_detect_anomalies.view` and `k_means_training_data.view` files.
 Keep reading for detailed steps for each refinement file.

 #### <font size=5>3a. input_data.view </font><font color='red'> (REQUIRED)